SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 ![Knowledge Graph](img/copilot_knowledge_graph.png)

 Our knowledge graph includes metadata for a Project’s entities (eg Datasets, Schemas, Seeds, Models, and Pipelines) and the statistical usages of these entities.
 We built the knowledge graph intentionally to include metadata but not data.
-Individual Dataset records, for example, are not included in the knowledge graph, only the structure.
+The Dataset structure is included in the knowledge graph but individual Dataset records are not.

 ![Architecture](img/copilot_arch.png)